The Faculty of Architecture / Architecture

 Content:

-The Middle Ages all over Europe: comparative analysis
+The Middle Ages all over Europe: comparative analysis.

 Teaching Method:

-lectures and seminars
+lectures

 Assessment: